erroronline1/caro/readme.md

 Disabled products are not accessible through the order module.
 Products can be deleted as long as they are not marked as protected.
 Vendors are not deleteable.

 The special permission of *purchase assistant* can edit the alias definition of products to disburden purchase and enhance identification of products with company customs.

+Vendors can be enriched with certificate files.
+The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.

+While editing products, one can edit the *trading good*-setting, revoke a possible *incorporated*-state and set the product *active and available* or *inactive*.
+On setting any of these, similar products can be selected to apply this setting to as well.
+The selection happens to propose products of the same vendor whose article number has a set up similarity (as defined within [setup.ini](#runtime-variables)).

 ![landing page](assets/vendor%20manager.png)